-For the purposes of the European Solidarity Corps Regulation, a traineeship is understood as a period of work practice of between 2 to a maximum of 12 months, remunerated by the organisation hosting the Corps participant.
+For the purposes of the European Solidarity Corps Regulation, a traineeship is understood as a period of work practice of between two and six months, renewable once for a maximum duration of 12 months, remunerated by the organisation hosting the Corps participant.
 It is based on a written traineeship agreement, which includes a learning and training component, and is undertaken in order to gain practical and professional experience with a view to improving employability and facilitating transition to regular employment.